DFE-Digital/github-actions/maintenance/README.md

 Enable or disable maintenance mode for a service

+The action relies on make commands defined in the [new_service template](https://github.com/DFE-Digital/teacher-services-cloud/tree/main/templates/new_service).

 ## Inputs
 - `environment`: Name of the app environment affected (Required)
 - `azure-credentials`: A JSON string containing service principle credentials (Required)